A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Theoretical analysis and practical considerations

 The above considerations on the third and fourth issues indicates that our transformation approach is of generality in practical applications.

-The final issue is the selection of stopping criteria for Krylov iterative solvers applied to the $s_1+s_2+1$ double regular sparse linear systems, given the prescribed accuracy $\varepsilon$ for \eqref{equation}.
+Our final issue is the selection of stopping criteria for Krylov solvers applied to the $s_1+s_2+1$ double regular sparse linear systems for a given the prescribed accuracy $\varepsilon$ for \eqref{equation}.
 This selection is crucial for reliably recovering an approximate solution of \eqref{equation} with the prescribed accuracy $\varepsilon$.
-In order to solve this problem, we present the following theorem, based on which we can design reliable stopping criteria for the double regular linear systems.
+In order to solve this problem, we present the following theorem, based on which we can design reliable stopping criteria for the double regular sparse linear systems.